• Skip to primary navigation

 Recipe Questions

-Can I use Dutch-process cocoa powder?
+Can I use Dutch-process cocoa?

 Yes, it works great and gives darker, smoother chocolate cut-out cookies.

-What thickness is best for cut-out cookies?
+What thickness is best?

 Can I freeze the dough?